 If you need to update the code again, make your changes run gulp bundle –ship (or gulp serve), and upload the updated contents of the /dist/ folder to the library once again.
 You only need to set up the manifests.js once.
 Note that changes in an O365 library can take some time to propagate.
 If you update the code in the library, you might need to wait a while and clear your cache before you see the changes reflected on the page.

 Like anything else with SharePoint, there are a few ways that this process can go wrong.
-Here are some common issues and how to address them.

 The page gets stuck in debug mode